An alternative approach to train neural networks using monotone variational inequality: Experiments

-\textit{5.4.1 Binary solar ramping prediction.} The raw solar radiation data are retrieved from the National Solar Radiation Database for 2017 and 2018.
+The raw solar radiation data are retrieved from the National Solar Radiation Database for 2017 and 2018.
 We consider data from 10 cities downtown in California and from 9 locations in downtown Los Angeles, where each city or location is a node in the network.
-The goal is to identify ramping events daily, abrupt changes in the solar power generation.
-Thus, $Y_{t,i}=1$ if node $i$ at day $t$ experiences a ramping event.
-We define feature $X_t:=\{Y_{t-1}\ldots,Y_{t-d}\}$ as the collection of past $d$ days of observation and pick $d=5$.
+In this experiment, the goal is to identify ramping events within a network of solar sensors, where ramping events are defined over abrupt changes in the sensor inputs.
+Thus, $Y^{(i)}=1$ if node $i$ at day $t$ experiences a ramping event.
+We define feature $X^{(i)}$ as the collection of past $d$ days of observation and pick $d=5$.
 We estimate edges via a $k$-nearest neighbor approach based on the correlation between training ramping labels, with $k=4$.
-Data in 2017 are used for training ($N=360$) and the rest for testing ($N_1=365$), and we let $B=30$ and $E=100$.
+Data in 2017 are used for training ($N=360$) and the rest for testing ($N_1=365$), and we let $B=30$, $E=100$, and ${\textsf{lr}}=0.001$.